cxiong1/demos/pyqt5/README.md

 will update with a graphical interface showing the optimal path from the designated starting point and the designated goal point.

-4. Run button - This buttons executes the A Star Logic and updates 3.
+4. Run button - This buttons executes the A* Logic and updates 3.
 Display Area to show an optimal path from the start and goal point

 ### Road Layout Example

-As an example, we will use the road layout preset and have the application perform an A Star pathfind on it.
+As an example, we will use the road layout preset and have the application perform an A* pathfind on it.

 By clicking the Road Layout button in 1.
 Utility, we can load in a preset layout.
 Notice how the board in